strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 Now that you’ve created a configuration with the default Recipe, the configuration details will appear in Maverics.
 Go to the dashboard from the left navigation and confirm the following:

 * **Identity Fabric**: Your identity fabric is a collection of all the identity services that you use with your apps.
+You can choose a variety of different idenity services to use as an IDP, passwordless, or a user attribute provider.
 Here you will see Amazon_Cognito will be used as the primary IDP.
 * **Applications**: Applications are the resources and tools your users access.
 Sonar is a non-standards-based app that relies on headers for personalization and authorization decisions.
 We will proxy this application to modernize it.
 This application has multiple resources we will protect with access policies that are defined in the User Flow.
 * **User Flows**: Sonar Flow appears under User Flows.
 The user flow defines the experience users will have when they go to access it.
   * Select **Sonar Flow**.
 In this overview, you will note that the flow uses Amazon Cognito for authentication, and there are access policies on each of the application’s resources.

 ## Configure Maverics to use your Amazon Cognito User Pool as the IDP

-In your Console Create a User Pool, add a app client, and create a test user.
+In your AWS Console Create a User Pool, add a app client, and create a test user.
 Follow steps 1 and 2 in the [Cognito Getting Started Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.htmlhttps:/) to Create a user pool and add a app a app client.

 * Make note of the following information that you will use in Maverics:
   * User pool AWS Region and User Pool ID
   * Client ID & Secret
-* We are trialing this recipe locally.
-Add `https://localhost/cognito` as a "Allowed callback url" in your registered application.
+* **Add a allowed callback UR**L We are trialing this recipe locally and you need to add `https://localhost/cognito` as a "Allowed callback url" in your registered application.
 This is the URL Amazon Cognito will use to redirect the client back to after authentication.
 The Maverics OIDC hander will be served on this URL.
 * Add a test user to the user pool to test the sign in flow

 ![Sign up for Strata](images/amazon_cognito_config.png)